(Nomination form located at the bottom of this page)

 The Hall of Fame will have a permanent home as a virtual exhibit featured in the Haxall Building.
 The following individuals have been inducted into the Hall of Fame.

-Lee Anderson: The Anderson Collection of boats represents a lifelong passion for and commitment to wooden boating.
+The Anderson Collection of boats represents a lifelong passion for and commitment to wooden boating.
 Lee Anderson is an enthusiastic collector of classic boats and cars and is committed to philanthropy and higher education.
 Lee remembers boating with his father and has shared his collection and love for antique boats with the world through both his museum and his books.
-Many of you, having been at the ACBS Annual Meeting in 2016, were guests at Lee’s home and saw his outstanding collection of boats, engines and related historical materials.
+The Lee Anderson Collection, Volumes 1-3 are available in our Museum Store.
 The ABM will always be grateful to Lee for his stewardship of the museum’s 1928 Baby Gar, Cicada.

-Carl Mammel: Carl Mammel found his interest in antique wood boats in the early 1980s with the purchase of a 1940 Garwood and a 1946 Chris Craft.
+Carl Mammel found his interest in antique wood boats in the early 1980s with the purchase of a 1940 Garwood and a 1946 Chris Craft.
 This was the beginning of a collection of many rare outstanding vessels.
 He has donated a number of boats to the Legacy of the Lakes Museum in Alexandria, Minnesota.
-Mammel is a director emeritus of the Legacy of the Lakes Museum.
-As one of the founders of the Legacy of the Lakes Museum, he recognized the value of the lake traditions and legacies and the need to preserve for future generations the memories that make Minnesota so special.
+As a director and one of the founders of the Legacy of the Lakes Museum, he recognized the value of the lake traditions and legacies and the need to preserve for future generations the memories that make Minnesota so special.

 Anthony S. Mollica was inducted into our friends, the Hagerty Marine Hall of Fame in 2012.
 His first book, Gar Wood Boats, Classics of a Golden Era, was selected as the Classic Boating Book of the Year in 2001 and ranks as one of the most popular classic boating books of all time.
 He served as a Trustee of the Antique Boat Museum for twenty years.
 Tony is a popular speaker on the history of 20th century American boatbuilders and often serves as judge at vintage boats shows.

-William Morgan: The late William J. (Bill) Morgan was one of the individuals most responsible for reviving wooden speedboat building in North America.
-Best known for resurrecting the Hacker-Craft brand, whose boats he manufactured in Silver Bay, New York, Morgan also restored and built replicas of more than twenty Gold Cup racers of the 1930s, including Happy Times, a replica of George Reis’s El Lagarto.
+The late William J. (Bill) Morgan was one of the individuals most responsible for reviving wooden speedboat building in North America.
+Best known for resurrecting the Hacker-Craft brand, whose boats he manufactured in Silver Bay, New York, Morgan also restored and built replicas of more than twenty Gold Cup racers of the 1930s.
 Morgan himself was a racer, competing in the Gold Cup, the President’s and National Sweepstakes races, as well as in the Silver Cup and the Canadian National compiling an impressive record of victories.
-Morgan donated his personal collection of Gold Cup race boats as well as a rare 1923 Gold Cup Packard engine and volumes of archival material to the Antique Boat Museum in Clayton, New York.
+Morgan donated his personal collection of Gold Cup raceboats as well as a rare 1923 Gold Cup Packard engine and volumes of archival material to the Museum.
 Several of these boats are on display in the Quest for Speed exhibition located in the Morgan Building.

-Allan Newell: Allan Newell is a life-long antique boat enthusiast and passionate 1000 Islands steward who has restored many rare boats with meticulous care to use period appropriate materials and procedures.
-He founded the Chippewa Bay Maritime Museum in 2015 and is a Trustee Emeritus of the Antique Boat Museum and member of the Museum’s International Advisory Council.
+Allan Newell is a life-long antique boat enthusiast and passionate 1000 Islands steward who has restored many rare boats with meticulous care.
+Allan personally researches his projects until no rare source rock is left unturned which leads to his spectacular and award winning results.
+He founded the Chippewa Bay Maritime Museum in 2015 to share his collection , is a Trustee Emeritus of the Antique Boat Museum, and member of the Museum’s International Advisory Council.
 Newell was a classic hydroplane racer in the 1960s and staged the first ever vintage hydroplane show at the Chippewa Maritime Museum in 2021.
-Newell’s dedication to small craft and high quality craftmanship is unmatched.

-Chris Smith: Chris Smith is part of the Smith Family that owned and managed the Chris-Craft Corporation for over 50 years.
-Chris possesses a marvelous memory for the precise operations and details of each step in the Chris-Craft’s boat building procedure.
-He might be the only person who has experienced the complete building procedure and also understands the Smith family’s management style that resulted in the company’s decades of success.
-Chris has shared his knowledge to give readers a remarkable inside story of a great American boat building company in the book Building Chris-Craft: Inside the Factories.
+The late Chris Smith was part of the Smith Family that owned and managed the Chris-Craft Corporation for over 50 years.
+Chris possessed a marvelous memory for the precise operations and details of each step in the Chris-Craft’s boat building procedure.
+He may have been the only person who had experienced the complete building procedure and also understood the Smith family’s management style that resulted in the company’s decades of success.
+Chris shared his knowledge to give readers a remarkable inside story of a great American boat building company in the book Building Chris-Craft: Inside the Factories.